 In May 2019, the French authorities successfully prosecuted a French National for selling a total of 39 boats to migrants.
 He was sentenced to 18 months imprisonment with a further 18 months suspended for abetting illegal migration between October 2018 and March 2019.
 An accomplice of this individual was also sentenced to a year imprisonment with a further year suspended for involvement with the transfer of both migrants and boats to beaches in northern France.

 On 7 January 2019, a man was arrested in Dungeness on suspicion of assisting unlawful immigration into the UK.
 He was later charged and pleaded not guilty in court.
-He was remanded in custody and his trial is scheduled for a date in January 2020 at Canterbury Crown Court.
+His trial is scheduled for a date in July 2020 at Canterbury Crown Court.

 On 31 January 2019, two British men were jailed for a total of nine years for attempting to smuggle four people, including a six year old child, into the UK at Ramsgate Marina.